p-wol/gaussian-preact/README.md

 # gaussian-preact
-Computations related to the paper [Gaussian Pre-Activations in Neural Networks: Myth or Reality?](https://arxiv.org/abs/2205.12379) (P. Wolinski, J. Arbel).
+Computations related to the paper [Gaussian Pre-Activations in Neural Networks: Myth or Reality?](https://openreview.net/forum?id=goe6fv6iSh), Pierre Wolinski and Julyan Arbel, published in [Transactions on Machine Learning Research](https://jmlr.org/tmlr/), April 2025.

 This package computes the functions $\phi_{\theta}$.
 One can try the main features of this package by using `Example01_Full_computation.ipynb`.